 CFTI’s recommendations at the Department of Energy (DOE) include increased funding for R&D on advanced nuclear fission technologies, carbon capture infrastructure, geothermal technologies, and zero-carbon fuels.

 Tom Kuhn, president of the Edison Electric Institute (EEI), which represents all U.S. investor-owned electric companies, has said over the last five years, battery storage deployment has increased by 400 percent, solar deployment by 216 percent, and wind deployment by 59 percent.
 Importantly, all of this has been done while keeping rates steady and ensuring that electricity remains affordable and reliable.

 EEI’s member companies are collectively on a path to reduce their carbon emissions by at least 80 percent by 2050, compared with 2005 levels, Khuh has said.

 There is no one-size-fits-all solution to meet the energy needs of a country as large and as diverse as the US — weather patterns, land constraints, customer demographics, and a range of other factors mean that, in addition to addressing the technological challenges, we must address significant infrastructure and political challenges as well — he said.

-EEI is advocating for policies that support our clean energy transition, including getting critical transmission and energy grid infrastructure built more quickly.
-The transmission system is key to integrating more renewables, more clean energy, and more technologies into the grid affordably and reliably.
+EEI advocates for policies that support our clean energy transition, including getting critical transmission and energy grid infrastructure built more quickly.
+The transmission system is key to integrating more renewables, clean energy, and technologies into the grid affordably and reliably.

 With pressures mounting on developed economies to minimize and shun fossil fuels such as coal and oil and adopt cleaner, greener, and energy-efficient fuels, the world has begun looking at boron as a potential energy source.